cypress-io/cypress/cypress/v0.0/documentation/3-Guides/0-Configuration.md

 `baseUrl` | `null` | Base url to prefix to [`cy.visit`](https://on.cypress.io/api/visit) or [`cy.request`](https://on.cypress.io/api/request) command
 `env` | `{}` | [Environment Variables](https://on.cypress.io/guides/environment-variables)
 `port` | `2020` | Port to use for Cypress
 `numTestsKeptInMemory` | `50` | The number of tests for which snapshots and command data are kept in memory.
-Reduce this number if you seeing extremely high memory consumption in your browser.
+Reduce this number if you are seeing extremely high memory consumption in your browser.
 `reporter` | `spec` | The [Mocha reporter](https://mochajs.org/#reporters) used during headless or CI runs `screenshotOnHeadlessFailure` | `true` | Whether to take a screenshot automatically on test failure when running headlessly or in CI
 `watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on file changes